thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 interoperability with the rest of the ecosystem.

-In order to ameliorate the situation, this document RECOMMENDS that implementations support
+In order to ameliorate the situation, this document RECOMMENDS that implementations support the following two ciphersuites:

 * TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256

-and offer it as their first choice.
-This ciphersuite provides a more robust cipher and superior interoperability with cloud services at the cost of a slight increase in the wire and peak RAM footprints.
+* TLS_ECDHE_ECDSA_WITH_AES_128_CCM

-When used with TLS 1.2, the recommendations in Section 6.2.1 of {{RFC7525bis}}
+and offer them as their first choice.
+These ciphersuites provide confidentiality and integrity limits that are considered acceptable in the most general settings.
+For the details on the exact bounds of both ciphersuites see Section 4.5.3 of {{DTLS13}}.
+Note that the GCM-based ciphersuite offers superior interoperability with cloud services at the cost of a slight increase in the wire and peak RAM footprints.

-related to deterministic nonce generation apply.
+When the GCM-based ciphersuite is used with TLS 1.2, the recommendations in Section 6.2.1 of {{RFC7525bis}} related to deterministic nonce generation apply.
 In addition, the integrity limits on key usage detailed in Section 4.4 of {{RFC7525bis}} also apply.

 # Open Issues